 One of the major goals of every leader should be teaching team members to solve problems.
-Last week’s post, Don’t Just Solve Your Team’s Problems.
-Teach Them How!, reviews the basics.
+Last week’s post, Isn’t It Time to Stop Solving Your Team’s Problems for Them?, reviews the basics.
 Depending on the particular problem confronting your team, you may need other techniques.
 Here are some approaches you can tailor to your circumstances.

 - “Uncategorize” the problem.
 If the problem is identified as being like previous problems, some people may only be able to think about it in patterned ways, and dismiss the problem as “just another” marketing or ops problem.
 The point is to generate a concrete, relevant discussion, so if this type of problem has been resolved well in the past, focus on the upside; otherwise, focus on the specific impacts and possible courses of action.

 - Identify all the players and their needs explicitly.
 Before trying to solve the problem, determine who will implement the resolution, who will benefit, and who may lose status, resources, etc. to be sure you’ve included everyone.
-Take all constituents’ needs into account, rather than assuming they’ll easily adapt to your solution.
-Try drafting and considering multiple 80/20 scenarios, in which at least 80 percent of what’s wrong gets fixed, and at least 80 percent of each constituent’s interests gets satisfied.
+Take all constituents’ needs into account, rather than assuming they’ll adapt easily to your solution.
+Try drafting and considering scenarios that are 80 percent effective, in which at least 80 percent of what’s wrong gets fixed, and at least 80 percent of each constituent’s interests gets satisfied.

 - Break it down.
 Try breaking the overall problem down to see if parts of it can be solved independently, without shortchanging other aspects.
 Fixing several small problems sometimes produces more progress, alleviates more stress, and encourages more engagement than trying to handle a complex problem all at once.